ducin/ducin.dev/posts/modular-frontend-monolith.md

       - UI Integration tests are grouped around business objects (entities)
       - however, shared state could be a challenge to properly create a robust setup for UI integration tests
     - unit and E2E tests could be added accordingly, but they are in no way favored in this modularity style
+- dirty points, not yet included:
+  - thesis: there's no modularity on FE in separation from BE/contract
+  - database is raping backend devs' minds
+  - front devs just carry on with the database-oriented approach since they don't care
+  - wszyscy mają encja na twarz i pchasz

 ---

+# POST 4

 - business functionalities oriented
   -